NCSU-Libraries/vizstudio_collatz/README.md

 There are 2 Ruby scripts included that you can run from the command line just for fun (if you have Ruby installed, which you probably do even if you didn't know it).

 * `collatz_sequence_lengths.rb` - Generates full sequences for all numbers from 1 to 1,000,000 and outputs the length of each sequence.
 Notice how many of the sequences have the same length, and how those tend to cluster together.
-Don't try to find a pattern in this data as it could drive you insane.
+Don't try to find a pattern in this.

 * `collatz_sequences.rb` - Generates and outputs full sequences for all numbers from 1 to 1,000,000.
 This one takes longer to run, and is less interesting.